JLErvin/squash/README.md

 `squash` takes theme information, applies it to active applications, and writes files in various formats to be used by other programs.

-Predefined themes are availabel in the `themes` directory.
+Predefined themes are available in the `themes` directory.
 Add your own themes using the `template` file.
 When you are ready, change themes with: